jkeohan/scatterplot-workshop/module-1-importing-data.md

 ### Using LocalStorage

-Since were going to making edits consistently throughout this project we want to limit the calls being made to github to retrieve the data.
-Everytime an edit is made the codepen executes and every line of code that is called will rerun.
-One simple way to limit that is to make the call successfully once and store the data in localStorage.
-This lecture isn't meant to go into the details of localStorage so the following **getData** function has been provided so delete all the previous code and copy and paste the below into the codepen.
+Since we're going to be making edits consistently throughout this project, we want to limit the calls being made to github to retrieve the data.
+Everytime an edit is made the codepen executes, and every line of code that is called will rerun.
+One simple way to limit that, is to make the call successfully once and store the data in localStorage.
+This lecture isn't meant to go into the details of localStorage so the following **getData** function has been provided.
+Delete all the previous code, and copy and paste the below into the codepen.

 ```
 getData()